Wrestling was far from the only sport Paul Orndorff dominated during his career.

 "I owe everything to Eddie Graham for giving me a chance and Hiro Matsuda," Orndorff said.
 "I trained with him for eight months, five days a week.
 It was the toughest thing I ever did in my life.
 They tested me.
 They tested my will.
 They knew I was an athlete, but they wanted to see if I had what it took to be a professional wrestler."

 While Orndorff trained with Matsuda, he also wrestled a day or two a week in the Florida territory.
 His debut match was in Fort Myers, Florida, against Gordon Nelson.
-Orndorff was wrestling draws in the opening or second matches with the likes of Jim Dalton, Leon Ogle, and King Cobra.
+Orndorff was wrestling draws in the opening or second matches with Jim Dalton, Leon Ogle, and King Cobra.
 From there, Orndorff went to Memphis for eight months and then St. Louis for another eight months before moving on to Charlotte and Mid-Atlantic, where he teamed with Jimmy Snuka for nearly a year.
-Snuka was a veteran at this time and passed along a lot of his knowledge to Orndorff, who had less than two years in the business when they began teaming.
+Snuka was a veteran and passed along a lot of his knowledge to Orndorff, who had less than two years in the business when they began teaming.
 From there, Orndorff went South and wrestled for Georgia Championship Wrestling.

 Orndorff bounced around before settling down in Mid-South and worked for Bill Watts for four years during two runs.
 However, Orndorff’s stay there was almost a short one when early in his run, Watts pulled Orndorff aside and told him things weren’t working out, but he’d give him one more day.